EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/index.md

 ## Additional Service Information

-Additional information on service can be found in following pages
+Additional information on service can be found in _the_ following pages:

 - [Kueue](kueue.md)
 - [Policies](policies.md)